“The greatest danger in times of turbulence is not the turbulence itself, but to act with yesterday’s logic.”

 Relevant content

-- Trends impacting Assia and beyond
+- Trends impacting Asia and beyond

 - New competencies and learning approaches to meet marketplace changes